 There are lots of benefits to loft boarding and it’s growing more and more popular.
 Especially for people with growing families who either don’t want to move or find the cost of moving intimidating.
 Loft boarding can provide numerous benefits for both you and your home.
 Here is a list of six main benefits:

 You already know this one, as it’s the most obvious reason for boarding your loft.
 What you maybe didn’t know is that it can create upwards of 50% extra usable space.
 Think about that.
 How many other areas of your home would you be able to de-clutter with that extra space?

 2. Storage made easier

-3. It helps to prevent heat loss
+3. It helps to prevent heat, and money, loss!

 4. It helps to increase the value of your home